MCBoarder289/shelf-help/README.md

 Do you also love the library, whether it be physical books or using [Libby](https://libbyapp.com/)?

-If you answered yes to either of those questions, then [Shelf Help](https://shelfhelp.onrender.com) a great app for you!
+If you answered yes to either of those questions, then [Shelf Help](https://shelfhelp.onrender.com) is a great app for you!

 ## Background